Virtual Labs: In these labs, real experiments are virtualized or simulated and students can access them online.

 - International Affairs

-Note: In an effort to aid student learning during remote instruction, UCF has invested in a one-year subscription to JoVE Science Education using money from the Cares Act.
+Note: In an effort to aid student learning during remote instruction, UCF has re-invested in a one-year subscription to JoVE Science Education for the 2021-2022 academic year.
 This collection of STEM based videos and demonstrations covers a range of topics from psychology, to engineering, to clinical skills.
-The collection is available for all faculty and you can visit the UCF Library Faculty Support page for steps on how to access JoVE from the UCF Library.
+The collection is available for all faculty and you can view the UCF Library Faculty Support Guide for steps on how to access JoVE from the UCF Library.
 For more information on adding JoVE content into your course, visit the Getting Started with JoVE page.

 - Data Science